qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 Translated Screenshots
 ----------------------

-Here are some additional hints for those that want to create screenshots for a translated user guide.
+Here are some additional hints for those that want to create screenshots for a translated user guide:

 Translated images should be placed in a :file:`img/<your_language>/` folder.

-* Use the same filename as the english 'original' screenshot
+Use the same filename as the english 'original' screenshot.

 Documenting Processing algorithms